PeterC-alfaisal/likelihoodR/README.md

 likelihood for estimates, and calculates likelihood ratios for specific parameter values given the collected data.
 The log of the likelihood is known as the *support*.
-When comparing two parameter values (as might be suggested by different hypotheses), the difference in log likelihoods represents the ratio of likelihoods.
+When comparing two parameter values (as might be suggested by different hypotheses), the difference in log likelihoods represents the ratio of their likelihoods.
 Using support has distinct advantages.
 It represents the weight of evidence with a scale that ranges from positive to negative (indicating support for or against a hypothetical parameter value).
 Support values obtained from independent studies